-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIV DECLARATION will be prepared. $\boxtimes$ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
 A MITIGATED NEGATIVE DECLARATION will be prepared.
 I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
 I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.

-potentially significant effects (a) have been a DECLARATION pursuant to applicable standards ave a significant effect on the environment, because all nalyzed adequately in an earlier EIR or NEGATIVE, and (b) have been avoided or mitigated pursuant to that ding revisions or mitigation measures that are imposed ired.
-Signa ture S.Million Date Date Sara ah M lillion McCormick, Assistant Planner City of Fort Bragg Printe d Na me Agency
+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
+Si gnature 1/3/2019 Date S Sarah Million McCormick, Assistant Planner City of Fort Bragg Pi inted Na me Agency